jdoleary/Spellmasons/docs/QAProtocol.md

     - Test mods
 - Test Host Local Server, Host via Docker
 - Test tutorial
+- Test Hotseat multiplayer basics
+- Test all spells in singleplayer: ~24 minutes
 - Test all spells in multiplayer: ~20 minutes
     - and end turn after each to test for desyncs
 - Test all spells in singleplayer: ~24 minutes